| FAQ - Noise and/or Hum...The Audere preamp has a very low noise level which allows it to capture

 is connected to the scope with a Tektronix

 ADA400A preamp and a 1x scope probe (this combined load will be about 1M + 200 pF).
+The scope display below shows the noise introduced into the pickup

+when my body is about 1 inch away from it.
 The scale of the scope is now 1 mV per division

 so the noise is now about 4 mV peak to peak.